A guide with useful phrases and expressions in Cape Verdean Creole, the Cape Verde language

 On the anniversary of her death, her family organizes a commemoration march through Mindelo and a concert in her honor.

 The stage is set right next to the entrance of her former house and the A-list of Cape Verdean artists is performing on that evening.

 I had the chance to see Baú, Fantcha and Tito Paris!
 All big names in the industry!

-They were singing on a couple of wooden planks and only a few meters separated them from the public!
+They were singing on a couple of wooden planks, and only a few meters separated them from the public!

 Morna is all about sodade, a mixture of nostalgia and melancholy.

-In this way, morna can be compared to the Portuguese fado.
 In Mindelo, you can listen to morna in almost every bar, but I recommend Casa da Morna and Livraria Nho Djunga to attend live concerts.

-Without any doubt, it is one of the best Things to do in Mindelo, Cape Verde.
+Without any doubt, it is one of the best things to do in Mindelo, Cape Verde.

 8. Morabeza